RolandTi/collections/README.md

 * zenpage

 ## Supported options
+* Responsive images using `srcset`
 * Dark / Light theme with `prefers-color-scheme`
-* SVG icons for locked / empty galleries
-* Responsive images using `srcset`
 * Accessible & responsive navbar
+* SVG icons hack with CSS (empty, protected, text... will add more)

 ## Installation
-Put `collections` folder in ZenPhoto `/themes/` folder.
+Put `collections` folder in ZenphotoCMS `/themes/` folder.

-Activate it through ZenPhoto admin.
+Activate it through ZenphotoCMS admin.
 A custom menu will be generate.

 ## What next ?
 * Dark / Light switcher with cookie.
 * Better accessibility
 * Handling favorite plugin with multiple sets
 * Choose homepage
-* Standardize the way Zenphoto add a class to sub-menu with menu-manager so it can handle accessible navigation with keyboard.
+* Finding a way to standardize class for sub-menu with `menu_manager` so it can handle accessible navigation with keyboard.
+* Fix the space in picture URI due to `&dsp=Protected view`